gobeyondidentity/developer-docs/guides/integrate-firebase.md

 ## Install the Embedded SDK

-In order to use Beyond Identity functionality in your application, you will need to install the SDK.
+In order to use Beyond Identity functionality in your application, you will need to install the Beyond Identity SDK.
 The [Android SDK](https://github.com/gobeyondidentity/bi-sdk-android) and the [Swift SDK](https://github.com/gobeyondidentity/bi-sdk-swift) provides functionality from passkey creation to passwordless authentication.
 A set of functions are provided to you through an `Embedded` namespace.

 ## Initialize the Embedded SDK